 Stories Book Store and Cafe [ November, 2008]

 Blue Bottle Coffee [August 15, 2015]

 Woodcat Coffee Bar, at, September, 2014

 Dinosaur Coffee, December, 2014

 August seems to be a pretty good month to open a coffee shop.
 And, on one day in August, along came this brick; the one at the opening of this opinion piece.
 If you can take the time to establish yourself with a community in a small way, then that goes a long way, a long way back to how coffee established communities in Ethiopia.
 Long stretch?
 Perhaps, but its how I see it.

 And, its why, I’ll also visit Blue Bottle Coffee when in Silver Lake on Sunset Boulevard among the other near dozen specialty coffee shops.
-Then, I’ll also go right next door to Stories Book Store and Cafe, sit in the courtyard, read a book I bought from within the store and hear some live music if its that given night.
+Then, I’ll also go right next door to Stories Book Store and Cafe, sit in the courtyard, read a book I bought from within the store and hear some live music, if its that given night.
 If not, I’ll walk to WoodCat and hear an entire album play while sipping on a chai latte.
-If the hunger hits, I’ll keep moving down to head to Alfred’s for Yeastie Boys Bagels if they are moonlighting out of doors for a cup and one of those nutella and banana beauties.
-Lastly, if its a Friday, I’ll walk to the other end of the block where Jensens’ sign stands for the farmers market.
-Yes, some of the culture still remains, a lot of it, even though investment – big an not so big, has laid a claim where the where the sun sets.
+If the hunger hits, I’ll keep moving down Sunset to Alfred’s for Yeastie Boys Bagels, the truck that moonlights out of doors for a cup and one of those nutella and banana bagel beauties.
+Lastly, if its a Friday, I’ll walk to the other end of the block where Jensens’ sign stands near the farmers market.
+Yes, some of the culture still remains, a lot of it actually, even though investment – big and not so big, has laid a claim when the West’s sun sets.
 Just let me still be able to follow the brick road, ok?
 Ok, cool.